jbloomlab/SARSr-CoV_RBD_MAP/data/README.md

    - [feature_parse_specs.yaml](feature_parse_specs.yaml): how to parse the amplicon when handling the PacBio amplicons

    - [barcode_variant_table.csv](barcode_variant_table.csv): the barcode:homolog look up table, determined in the `SARSr-CoV_homolog_survey` repo.
 The file was edited to only include unmutated homolog barcode variants, which is the sub-pool that we used for these experiments.
+Copied from other repo on 20 November, 2020.

    - [barcode_expression.csv](barcode_expression.csv): previously measured per-barcode expression from experiments analyzed in the `SARSr-CoV_homolog_survey` repo.
 We use these per-barcode expression measurements to filter in our escape score calculations.
+These were copied from the other repo on 20 November, 2020.

+   - [mutant_escape.csv](mutant_escape.csv): measured per-mutation escape fraction from Vir antibodies analyzed in the `SARS-CoV-2-RBD_MAP` repo supplementary data outputs.
+Copied from this other repo 7 December, 2020.

    - [barcode_runs.csv](barcode_runs.csv): list of the Illumina runs used to count the barcodes for different samples.